wp-plugins/moviesformyblog/readme.txt

 == Changelog ==

+= 1.1 =
+* Fixed the headers already sent error.
+* Changed the default css to match the default theme in version 3.0.

 = 1.0 =
 * Added the functionality to be able to view both Instant Play and DVD on the blog.